Cassandra Fahey

 Cassandra Fahey (born c.
-1972) is an Australian architect and interior designer residing in Melbourne, Australia.
+1972) is an Australian architect and interior designer residing in Melbourne.
 She is Director of the architecture firm "Cassandra Complex".
 She emerged in the public spotlight in 2000 because of the controversial 'Newman House', located in St Kilda, designed for media and football identity Sam Newman.
 She is also known for her works on "The Smith Great Aussie Home" and the BHP Billiton Healesville Sanctuary "Platypusary".
 Her work has received a number of awards as well as being featured in many local and international publications.

-Design career
+Career

 Cassandra completed the Bachelor of Architecture at Royal Melbourne Institute of Technology (RMIT) in 1998.
 During her studies she traveled internationally to produce a documentary on Architects practicing at the turn of the millennium.
 Among these were Sir Norman Foster, Peter Eisenman, and Jean Nouvel.
 Whilst in New York she met Richard Serra and was influenced by his sculpture in its original setting in a converted New York City garage.
 The effect of this can be seen later in the design of her own house, "Chameleon".

 Back in Melbourne, in her earlier career she received guidance from Tom Kovac and Edmond Corrigan and soon registered her own practice which she named the Cassandra Complex.
 In 2005 Fahey was engaged in a Masters in Contemporary Art at the Victorian College of the Arts in Melbourne.

 Fahey developed a unique approach to architecture using different styles in each of her projects rather than developing a common theme.
 Her influences within this "no one way" approach have been "so-called nature", Emily Kame Kngwarreye and the "whole bang lot".